macloo/python-beginners/week01/README.md

 It’s easiest if you are in the same directory where the `.py` file was saved.
 Use your `cd` command ([Command Line Tips](http://bit.ly/mm-commandline)) to get there.

-At the bash prompt, type this (using your actual filename, of course)
+At the bash prompt, type this (using your actual filename, of course):

 ```bash
 python3 myfilename.py